kelbyludwig/kel.bz/content/post/entropy.md

 We could do better if Player 1 was highly favored to win.
 We could encode "Player 1" in fewer bits (say, 1 bit) and encode other players in *more* bits (say, 6).
-The outcome of that tournament has less entropy since the winner is more predictable.
+Dependent on exactly how probable Player 1's victory is, encoding the outcome of this tournament could be more efficient than the 5-bit encoding above.
+The tournament where Player 1 is favored has less entropy since the winner is more predictable.

 Entropy can be measured in multiple ways.
 Some measurements [only rely on the number of possible outcomes](#hartley) while others [factor in the